 Amal waited, but the call from the U.S. Embassy never came.
 In March, Amal was told to go to the U.S. Embassy to pick up her passport.
 There, they gave her a letter that informed her that her visa was denied due to Trump’s Muslim Ban.

 In the months that she had been waiting, the Muslim Ban had gone into effect.
 It is a policy that “scattered loved ones and separated families for no reason other than to earn more votes,” Mohammed said.
 He had to cancel all of his post-marriage plans and move back to his parents’ home in Brooklyn.
-He has had to uproot his life in order to support Amal in Djibouti, where she is stranded.
-He sends $2000 a month to cover her costs.
-In addition to the financial hardships, Mohammed remarks on the emotional hardships of not being with his young wife – whom he has not seen since they were married in January 2016.
-Her dress is still hanging, unworn, in his room.
+He had to uproot his life in order to support Amal in Djibouti, where she is stranded.
+He sent $2000 a month to cover her costs.
+In addition to the financial hardships, Mohammed remarks on the emotional hardships of not being with his young wife – whom he had not seen since they were married in January 2016.

 “At times, when my wife and I talk about our situation and the thread of hope that we both are still hanging on, I can hear my wife cry silently, and I can’t help but to feel heavy-hearted and helpless.
 The question that breaks my heart and shatters my dreams, scaring my hopes, and swapping my smile with a tear and a frown is when my wife asks me ‘Mohammed, will we ever meet?’
 Going back to Yemen is not an option—it feels like a death camp to me.
 I’m not going to send my wife back to Yemen.
 When I was there I saw firsthand the bombing.
 It’s not the life I want for my wife.”